MatiasAgelvis/expressjs-prisma/README.md

 # HackerNews ExpressJS Prisma

-This is an [ExpressJS](https://expressjs.com/) REST API that uses [Prisma](https://www.prisma.io/) to connect to a Postgres database and CRUD HackerNews posts.
+This is an [ExpressJS](https://expressjs.com/) REST API that uses [Prisma](https://www.prisma.io/) to connect to a Postgres database and store HackerNews posts related to NodeJS every hour, the posts can be fetched in groups or individually, and be deleted via the API.

 [![codecov](https://codecov.io/gh/MatiasAgelvis/expressjs-prisma/branch/main/graph/badge.svg?token=7OESZNZ04T)](https://codecov.io/gh/MatiasAgelvis/expressjs-prisma)
 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template/LqCw_O)